Air purifiers come in a lot of different designs and use a number of different technologies.

 Most websites just flat out say yes.

-What would it really means is that you have to change your approach to how you use your air purifier.
+What it really means is that you have to change your approach to how you use your air purifier.

 Though it is possible to turn a HEPA air purifier on and leave it on and finally just wait for the red button to flash saying you need a new filter,